IPCS INCHEM Home

 PREVENT DISPERSION OF DUST!

-Personal protection: particulate filter adapted to the airborne concentration of the substance.
-Sweep spilled substance into plastic containers.
-Moisten the remainder.
+Personal protection: particulate filter respirator adapted to the airborne concentration of the substance.
+Sweep spilled substance into covered plastic containers.
+If appropriate, moisten first to prevent dusting.
 Do NOT let this chemical enter the environment.

 Provision to contain effluent from fire extinguishing.
 Separated from aluminium and magnesium.
 Store in an area without drain or sewer access.